Questions To Ask When Touring a Potential Assisted Living Facility

 The first days and weeks in a new community can significantly impact how you or your aging loved one feels about their new home.
 Ask the assisted living team about what you can expect — along with support systems in place for adjusting to a new environment.

-You want to ensure that assisted living staff gets to know their new residents and makes an effort to welcome newcomers.
-Ask about what type of engagement you can expect, questionnaires they may have to better understand their residents, and how much time staff will spend with new community members during the first few weeks.
+You’ll want to ensure that assisted living staff gets to know their new residents and makes an effort to welcome newcomers.
+Ask about what type of engagement you can expect, what questionnaires they may have to better understand their residents, and how much time staff will spend with new community members during the first few weeks.

 2. What Kind of Training Does Your Team Undergo?